prayagp8/prayagp8/README.md

 - 👯 I’m looking to collaborate on **developing full stack web development applications**

-- 🤝Seeking to leverage my skills in a challenging work environment.
+- 🤝Seeking to leverage my skills in a challenging work environment..

 - 👨‍💻 Find my portfolio at <a href="https://prayagp8.github.io" target="blank">My Portfolio</a>